sherlock-audit/2023-12-notional-update-5-judging/README.md

 However, I think it should be classified as low severity rather than disputed because the watson's suggestion for how to define offTargetPercentage is more intuitive.

+**sherlock-admin**

+The protocol team fixed this issue in PR/commit https://github.com/notional-finance/contracts-v3/pull/29.

+**sherlock-admin**

+The Lead Senior Watson signed-off on the fix.

 # Issue M-11: getOracleData() maxExternalDeposit not accurate

 Source: https://github.com/sherlock-audit/2023-12-notional-update-5-judging/issues/49